paheko/paheko/SECURITY.md

 * Proof of concepts that require physical access to the device
 * Flaws impacting out-of-date browsers
 * Self-injection of code when having root access
+* Unofficial (community) plugins and modules (but please report issues to their authors)